achung89/react-futures/README.md

 #### Instance methods
-Future arrays share the same methods as host arrays, with the exception of added immutable variants of methods (`immReverse`, `immCopyWithin`, `immSort`, `immFill`, and `immSplice`)
+Future arrays share the same methods as host arrays, with the exception of added immutable variants of methods

 ##### Immutable instance methods
 Immutable methods will defer operations both inside and outside render.
-The methods include all immutable methods of array including additional immutable variants of methods (`immReverse`, `immCopyWithin`, `immSort`, `immFill`, and `immSplice`)
+The methods include all immutable methods of array and include additional immutable variants of methods (`immReverse`, `immCopyWithin`, `immSort`, `immFill`, and `immSplice`)

 <details><summary>List of immutable methods</summary>
 <p>